 The width of the church was reduced by Arrigucci in order to strengthen the building by the additional walls which separate the chapels.
 The mosaic of the arch had the symbols of the Four Evangelists, but two of them (the Lion of St. Mark and the Bull of St. Luke) do not exist any longer.
 The decoration of the arch was promoted by Pope Saint Sergius I and its subject (the Second Advent of Jesus Christ as described in the Apocalypse of John) appears also in a mosaic at S. Prassede which was made more than a century later.
 The mosaic had a political/theological meaning because Sergius refused to accept the outcome of a council held at Constantinople which forbade the depiction of Jesus as a Lamb.

-Mosaic of the apse: (left) Pope Felix IV carrying the model of the church; (right) the River Jordan and the Holy Lamb standing upon the Four Rivers of the Garden of Eden (or the Four Gospels (see also an early Christian mosaic in Tunisia)
+Mosaic of the apse: (left) Pope Felix IV carrying the model of the church; (right) the River Jordan and the Holy Lamb standing upon the Four Rivers of the Garden of Eden, or the Four Gospels (see also an early Christian mosaic in Tunisia)

 The left part of the mosaic of the apse and in particular the depiction of Pope Felix IV is the result of repeated changes.
 In the XVIth century Pope Gregory XIII decided to replace Pope Felix IV with St. Gregory the Great and a century later Cardinal Francesco Barberini decided to return to the original subject.
 The mosaic of the apse and in particular the band with the sheep had an influence on other later mosaics in Rome (e.g. at S. Clemente); it can be noticed also at S. Apollinare in Classe at Ravenna.

 (left) Main altar designed by Domenico Castelli; (centre) Easter Chandelier; (right-above) Cappella di S. Barbara; (right-below) detail of the gravestone of Mons.
 Giovanni Battista Capilupi (see other symbols of Death in the churches of Rome)